Virginia House: Interior

 The grand second-floor library room is also of major note, with a high cathedralesque ceiling and a grand conference table previously used for board meetings by the Virginia Historical Society.
-As with the Sulgrave Room, the mantelpiece is made from the Hawkins manor oak and is notably carved with an Old English inscription that reads, "O ye fyre and heate bless ye the Lord."
+As with the Sulgrave Room, the mantelpiece is made from the Hawkins manor oak and is notably carved with an inscription that reads, "O ye fyre and heate bless ye the Lord."
 Behind the library paneling is a secret hidden passage, added at Alexander Weddell's request, leading to his private study.
 The rest of the second floor consists of living quarters and bathrooms, including many rooms of staff of the Virginia Historical Society and Virginia Weddell's bedroom, bath, and study.

 Gardens

 Virginia House is set in carefully planned landscape gardens, which contain a diversity of plants and plantings.
 Virginia Weddell hired the noted landscape architect Charles Gillette in 1927, and over some twenty years he built more than 8 acre of scenic gardens containing close to 1,000 types of ornamental plants—from formal spring displays to wisteria, roses, and sprawling hydrangeas that drape balconies and garden rails.
 The first phase of the plan was to create an informal Garden Week tours are held in Virginia House gardens in the spring, attracting thousands of visitors annually.